adon-cloudcannon/landing-page-test/src/collections/posts/2022-09-14-choosing-a-cms-for-your-static-site-part-2--headless-git-based-or-api-based.md

 ## What is CloudCannon?

-**CloudCannon is a Git-based CMS that helps developers and content editors work together to create exception websites.** Editors use an [intuitive and user-friendly interface](https://cloudcannon.com/features/visual-editing/){: target="_blank" rel="noopener"} to create and edit content while developers have full [flexibility and free range](https://cloudcannon.com/features/developer-workflows/){: target="_blank" rel="noopener"} to add new features, styles, and everything else a website requires.
+**CloudCannon is a Git-based CMS that helps developers and content editors work together to create exception websites.** Editors use an [intuitive and user-friendly interface](https://cloudcannon.com/features/visual-editing/) to create and edit content while developers have full [flexibility and free range](https://cloudcannon.com/features/developer-workflows/) to add new features, styles, and everything else a website requires.

 It’s a complete platform used by world-leading companies such as Netflix and Twitch to power exceptional digital experiences.

-CloudCannon offers a **14-day free trial**&nbsp;for you to see if the CMS is a good fit for your team.
-Whether you already have a site that's built with a static site generator or you're planning to transition from a legacy CMS, you and your developers can [register and get started today](https://app.cloudcannon.com/register){: target="_blank" rel="noopener"}.
-If you have any questions along the way, reach out to our support team — they'll do everything they can to help you get up and running as soon as possible.&nbsp;
+CloudCannon offers a **14-day free trial** for you to see if the CMS is a good fit for your team.
+Whether you already have a site that's built with a static site generator or you're planning to transition from a legacy CMS, you and your developers can [register and get started today](https://app.cloudcannon.com/register).
+If you have any questions along the way, reach out to our support team — they'll do everything they can to help you get up and running as soon as possible.